 You can use MySQL Binlog Reader to read data from tables in your MySQL database in real time by subscribing to real-time binlogs.
+This topic describes how to configure MySQL Binlog Reader.
+It also describes the network environment and permissions that you must prepare before you configure MySQL Binlog Reader.

 - Go to the DataStudio page.